Analysis: NHL playoffs open with upset-filled first round

 Few could’ve predicted Presidents’ Trophy-winning Tampa Bay getting swept by Columbus, 2016 and 2017 champion Pittsburgh getting swept by the Islanders and Western Conference top seed Calgary going out in five to Colorado.

-NBC Sports analyst and former coach and executive Pierre McGuire said it has been amazing and fascinating to watch the upsets.
+Former coach and executive Pierre McGuire said it has been fascinating to watch the upsets.
 But it’s not just luck.

 He pointed to adjustments made by Columbus’ John Tortorella, Carolina’s Rod Brind’Amour and others that contributed to some unlikely outcomes.